 Never, ever wear flip-flops on the clock unless you’re a lifeguard.
-More casual offices allow structured low strappy sandals (like gladiator sandals).
-More conservative settings call for pumps, although some allow peep-toes or slingbacks which allow some air but still look appropriate.
-You can wear ultrasheer hose in summer if you want to with closed toe pumps or wedges or even peep toe shoes, but avoid them with strappy sandals as they can look old lady.
+More casual offices allow structured low, strappy sandals.
+More conservative settings call for pumps, although some are o.k. with peep-toes or slingbacks which allow some air but still look appropriate.
+You can wear ultrasheer hose in summer with closed toe pumps, wedges or even peep toe shoes if you wish, but avoid wearing them with strappy sandals, as they will make you look “old lady.”

 Summer’s here, but that doesn’t allow you to cross the line into sloppy.
 Keep your promotion and your fashionable status by following these tricks for casual office dressing in hot weather.